A Better Way To Manage Your Energy Attribute Certificates

 Flexidao simplifies Energy Attribute Certificate (EAC) management by acting as a "registry of registries."
 It integrates with both online and offline registries to consolidate all EAC data on a single platform.
 This provides visibility for organizations managing global EACs and allows for more effective compliance planning to meet common disclosure standards like RE100, CDP and more.

-You can easily integrate your own data into Flexidao’s platform, have it sent directly to your software, or export it via API or CSV to suit your needs.
+You can view this data directly in Flexidao's platform, have it sent to your software, or export it via API or CSV to suit your needs.

 Success Story